scalar-labs/scalar-kubernetes/docs/AzureAKSScalarDL.md

 ## What is created

-* An Azure VPC with Resource Group
+* An Azure VPC associated with Resource Group
-* An AKS cluster with two node pools
+* An AKS cluster with two Kubernetes node pools
 * 3 Envoy Kubernetes Pods with a network load balancer (public)
 * 3 Scalar DL Kubernetes Pods
 * DNS Zone for internal host lookup